-Syntax header_context Description TË Occasionally, to find the cause of a problem it is necessary to know which header file that was included from which source line.
+Description Occasionally, to find the cause of a problem it is necessary to know which header file that was included from which source line.
 Use this option to list, for each diagnostic message, not only the source position of the problem, but also the entire include stack at that point.
-This option is not available in the IDE.

-Syntax -I path Parameters path The search path for #include files Description 1 to specify the search paths for #include files.
-This option can be used on the command line.
-See also Include file sear Include file search procedure, page 228.
-Project>Option ns>C/C++ Compiler>Preprocessor>Additional include directories
+Syntax -I path

+path The search path for #include files

+Description Use this option to specify the search paths for #include files.
+This option can be used more than once on the command line.

---initializers_in_flash
+See also Include file search procedure, page 228.

+Project>Options>C/C++ Compiler>Preprocessor>Additional include directories

+--initializers in flash